brightspot/react-examples/cors-configuration/README.md

 // Add custom headers here
 ```

 - Update the code via JS classes to accept a max age of your choice to test pre-flight requests.
-Bare in mind browsers have different limits to the amount of time that can be entered to cache pre-flight requests.
+Bear in mind browsers have different limits to the amount of time that can be entered to cache pre-flight requests.

 ## Troubleshooting